ksandom/handWavey/docs/user/reference/macroCommands.md

 ### do

-`do("eventName");` triggers the specified event name.
-It's intended for running `custom-` events that you define in your gesture layout, so that you can abstract out repeating functionality.
+`do("eventName");` triggers the specified macro or event name.
+It was originally intended for running `custom-` events that you define in your gesture layout, so that you can abstract out repeating functionality.
+Now you can do that with macros.yml, and `do("eventName");` only remains for completeness. **It may be removed in the future.**

 Example